kochavalabs/full-contract-example/README.md

 Operations like those above are relatively low level.
 Many of the results need to be interpreted from base64 strings or require multiple calls to complete.
-For example to complete a 'transaction-call', you would need to look up an account nonce, make the call, and finally lookup the results after it is executed.
-An example of this being done in node can be seen in the [mazzaroth-js](https://github.com/kochavalabs/mazzaroth-js) repo.
+For example to complete a 'transaction-call', you would need to look up an account nonce, make the call, and finally lookup the results after execution.
+An example of this being done (using  node.js) can be seen in the [mazzaroth-js](https://github.com/kochavalabs/mazzaroth-js) repo.

 This is cumbersome, so we've provided a further abstraction called the contract